sean1832/FileOrganizer/Readme.md

 # File Organizer

-A simple console application to organize files by their extensions (This is my )
+:computer: A simple console application to organize files by their extensions (This is my first repository on github, enjoy :blush: )
 ## How to use
 1. [**Download all files for application**](https://github.com/sean1832/Organizer/tree/master/FileOrganizer/deploy)
 2. **Extract** files into local directory